GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

 By Herbert Lash

-NEW YORK, Sept 30 Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown neared reality, with passage of an 11th hour stop-gap spending bill seen as unlikely.
+NEW YORK, Sept 30 Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown loomed, with passage of an 11th hour stop-gap spending bill seen as unlikely.

-The Democrat-controlled U.S. Senate killed a proposal by the Republican-led House of Representatives to delay Obamacare for a year in return for temporary funding of the federal government beyond Monday.

-The bill, which would run through Nov.
-15, is aimed at averting a government shutdown.
-It now goes back to the House, where Republicans will seek a one-year delay of the "individual mandate" as part of an emergency spending bill.
+The Democrat-controlled U.S. Senate was poised to reject a Republican funding measure that would delay "Obamacare" health reforms.
+A simple majority vote was scheduled for shortly after 2 p.m. that would strip Republican amendments and send a "clean" funding bill back to the House of Representatives.

-But House Speaker John Boehner earlier showed no sign of backing down from Republican insistence on linking the bill to a delay in President Barack Obama's signature health-care law.
+House Speaker John Boehner showed no sign of backing down from Republican insistence on linking a funding bill to a delay in President Barack Obama's signature health-care law.

-A prolonged shutdown could have a major impact on the U.S. economy and consumer confidence.
-As many as 1 million federal employees could face unpaid furloughs.
+If a funding deal was reached soon markets might recover, but a prolonged shutdown could have a major impact on the economy and consumer confidence.
+As many as 1 million U.S. federal employees could face unpaid furloughs or payless pay-days.

-Obama said he planned to talk to congressional leaders later on Monday, as well as on Tuesday and Wednesday, but held out no new offer of compromise.
-The president said he was not "resigned" to a shutdown.

-U.S. stocks pared some of their losses late in the session, with the Nasdaq trading close to break-even.
-Investors are accustomed to political battles in Washington resulting in a last-minute accord and voiced skepticism any shutdown would last for an extended period.
+"The size of the sell-off is logical given the stakes," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.

-MSCI's all-country equity stock index was down 0.7 percent, while the broad FTSEurofirst 300 index of regional shares closed down 0.6 percent at 1,247.14.
+MSCI's all-country equity stock index was down 0.73 percent, while the broad FTSEurofirst 300 index of regional shares closed down a provisional 0.6 percent at 1,247.14.

-Defense names declined, as a prolonged government shutdown would most likely diminish the amount of new contracts.
-Raytheon Co fell 1.1 percent to $77.36, and Lockheed Martin Corp fell 0.9 percent to $128.02, while Boeing Co slipped 0.8 percent to $117.80.
+Defense names declined, as a prolonged government shutdown would most likely diminish the amount of new contracts being granted.
+Raytheon Co fell 1.1 percent to $77.33, and Lockheed Martin Corp fell 1.2 percent to $127.64, while Boeing Co slipped 2.3 percent to $117.20.

 Wall Street has weathered similar incidents in the past.
 During a shutdown from Dec.
 15, 1995, to Jan.
 6, 1996, the S&P 500 added 0.1 percent.
 During the Nov.
 13-19, 1995, shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.